-What are the tangible results from taking the exam?
-The exam results can be used as a candidate's diagnostic tool to identify and develop a training plan using a gap report.
+NOTE: The exam results will also be used as an applicant's diagnostic tool to identify and develop a training plan using a gap report.
 Included with the results of the exam will be a report identifying any knowledge/skill gaps, together with the options and/or recommendations to assist in addressing the gaps.

-2. THE TIPR (TEST INSPECTION WITH PEER REVIEW)
+2. TIPR (TEST INSPECTION WITH PEER REVIEW)

-Demonstrating Practical Skill Competency This skill-based TIPR exam tests a home inspectors expertise and practical knowledge, validating competency in conducting a realistic home inspection.
-This includes the examination of three distinct categories noted below.
+Demonstrating Practical Skill Competency This skill-based TIPR exam tests a home inspectors expertise and practical knowledge, validating competency in performing an actual home inspection.
+This includes the examination of 3 distinct categories noted below.

 In the case of a selection procedure for measuring knowledge, the knowledge being measured is operationally defined as that body of learned information which is used in regular day-to-day home inspection practice and is a necessary prerequisite for observable aspects of work skills essential to the occupation.
 A home inspector can typically acquire the knowledge and skills needed to successfully complete the TIPR exam through on-the-job experience, recommended training courses, and/or through a solid understanding of home inspection reference materials.

 All applicants will be tested in the following skill sets:

-- Inspection knowledge and skills: The HPI National Occupational Standards identifies the tasks that practitioners must actually perform in the workplace. - Reporting: Both oral and written reporting skills are the tangible evidence (finished products) of the results of a home inspection.
-Applicants are encouraged to utilize their own reporting system for the submission of the written inspection report. - Standards of Practice: Applicants are benchmarked against Home Inspection Standards of Practice and Code of Ethics.
+- 1. Inspection knowledge and skills: The HPI National Occupational Standards identifies the tasks that practitioners must actually perform in the workplace. - 2.
+Reporting: Both oral and written reporting skills are the tangible evidence (finished products) of the results of a home inspection.
+Applicants are encouraged to utilize their own reporting system for the submission of the written inspection report. - 3.
+Standards of Practice: Applicants are benchmarked against the ASHI Home Inspection Standards of Practice and Code of Ethics.